hsaarinenCR/csv-barcharts-plotly/README.md

-# CSV bar chart generator
+# Python CSV bar chart PNG generator

 ### **Input:** A CSV file with first column containing an unique ID that's used for indexing and file names.